Singapore Ginger Tea: A Complete Guide to Traditional Wellness in the Lion City

 Fresh and Aged Ginger Preparation

-- Fresh ginger is peeled and thinly sliced or crushed to maximize extraction when steeped in hot water or simmered gently.
-Aged ginger tea powder offers a convenient alternative, requiring only to add hot water and stir, perfect for office or travel use.
-Follow aged ginger directions on the pack for best results.
+• Fresh ginger is peeled and thinly sliced or crushed to release its bold flavors when steeped in hot water or gently simmered.
+For those on the go, aged ginger tea powder offers a convenient alternative—just add hot water and stir for a quick, soothing cup perfect for office breaks or travel.
+Be sure to follow the aged ginger directions on the pack for the best experience.

 Chinese Simmering Method

-- Simmer 2-3 inches of sliced ginger in 500ml boiling water for 15-20 minutes, adding rock sugar at the end.
-This creates rich, aromatic aged ginger tea with therapeutic potency, traditionally consumed warm.
+• Simmer 2-3 inches of sliced fresh ginger in 500ml boiling water for 15-20 minutes, then add rock sugar to taste.
+This traditional method creates a rich, aromatic aged ginger tea that’s packed with therapeutic benefits, making it a favorite warm drink in Singapore’s kopitiams.

 Indian Masala Chai Style